michaelnisi/pushup/README.md

     function (response) {}

-Emitted when uploading of a file completes.
+The 'data' event emits the response from S3 when uploading of a file completes.

 ## Installation